decryptedlayer/Anubis/README.md

 Messages are encrypted asymmetrically end to end, with only the ciphertext sent through the clear.
 Quantum resistant public-key based cryptographic algorithms unrelated to integer factorisation and logarithmic problems will be used to ensure resistance to Shor's algorithm<sup> 3</sup> and Grover's algorithm.
 The public-key based algorithm used will either be based upon the the computational lattice problem<sup> 4</sup> or hardness of decoding a general linear code (McEliece cryptosystem)<sup> 5</sup>.
 To digitally sign each message and ensure both integrity and non-repudiation, DSA (Digital Signature Algorithm) will be used.

+**How clients are authenticated and messages sent and received**

+* Authentication Server:
+In order to authenticate users, Anubis uses a seperate authentication server for verification purposes similar in respects to Kerberos used in Windows.
+When a user successfully logs into Anubis they are assigned a TGT (Ticket Granting Ticket) which is a small encrypted identification file with a limited validity period.
+Once the user is authenticated, the TGT file which contains a session key, expiration date, and user IP address in order to protect against main-in-the-middle attacks.
+A database linked to the Authentication server will constantly update with the reissue of TGT assigned to users allowing for a constant and up to data source of users online and their associated IP addresses for communication.
+The authentication server also processes whether one user is authorised to message another, this is dependant if the two users are connection or not.

 **References**

 <sup>1 </sup>https://en.wikipedia.org/wiki/Grover%27s_algorithm